Reform UK accused by Cabinet minister of ‘whipping up anger’ over asylum hotels

 Deputy Reform UK leader Richard Tice said it is “ridiculous” to suggest the party supports anything other than lawful, peaceful protests.

+Four people were arrested on Sunday, including one for assaulting a police officer, after protests in Canary Wharf, London.

-Five people were arrested on Saturday after a group of masked men attempted to enter a hotel in London as anti-asylum protests continued across the country.
+On Saturday, five people were arrested after a group of masked men attempted to enter a hotel in London as anti-asylum protests continued across the country.

 It comes after three men were arrested and two charged following a protest on Friday in Epping, Essex, where the Bell Hotel has been the subject of a legal battle over the housing of asylum seekers.